fgierlinger/docker-valheim/README.md

 | NAME | Valheim-$hostname | Name of the Valheom server. $hostname is replaced at runtime with the container hostname |
 | WORLD | ValheimWorld | Name of the Valheim world |
 | PASSWORD |  | Password to access the server.
 If omitted no password is set. |

+## Development

+If you are interested in contrinbuting to this project feel free to open a pull request or submit an issue.
+The commits on this project follow the conventional commit specification 1.0.0.

 ## License